UNINETTSigma2/documentation/getting_started/getting_started.md

 ## Information on available CPU hours and disk space

-This will list your available projects and the remaining CPU hours:
+This will list your available projects and the remaining CPU hours (see also {ref}`projects-accounting`):
 ```console
 $ cost
 ```

-This will give you information about your disk usage:
+This will give you information about your disk {ref}`usage-and-quota`:
 ```console
 $ dusage
 ```